-All projects funded by OCRA will be eligible for funding under a national objective of the Federal Act and requirements of 24 CFR 570.208 and 24 CFR 570.483 of applicable HUD regulations.
-All projects funded by IHCDA with HOME, ESG, and/or HOPWA funds will meet the specific requirements set forth by those programs.
+All projects funded by IHCDA with CDBG funds will be eligible for funding under a national objective of the Federal Act and requirements of 24 CFR 570.208 and 24 CFR 570.483 of applicable HUD regulations.
+All projects funded by IHCDA with HOME, ESG and/or HOPWA funds will meet the specific requirements set forth by those programs.

-B. Blight Clearance Program 2.0 & 3.0: \$4,000,000
+C. Blight Clearance Program: \$500,000